TurnipGuy30/Tetris-99/docs/Intermediate.md

 When the `T`-Mino is lowered into the hole, it must be rotated to perform a **T-Spin**.
 If this **T-Spin** clears two lines, it's a **T-Spin Double**.

-Of course, the setup you use will depend on what Minoes are in your **Next Queue**.
+Of course, the setup you use will depend on what Minoes you are given in your **Next Queue**.
 Here's an example of a possible setup:

 ```
 | - - - - T - - - - - |